Chapter 12-1: Omega & Chaos

 The final phase of the boss is a smaller version of Omega Weapon that’s slightly more mechanical than the one towering over Midgar, which absorbs Weiss into its makeup.
 This multi-part design of this boss seems to have been really popular at Square for the mid-2000s, as I’m pretty sure I’ve seen similar designs for FFXI and XII enemies while trawling the wiki for unrelated information.

 Unfortunately, while the Death Penalty was nice at first, during the fight against Omega Weiss it became a boring.
 It has a wide spread, has a low magazine capacity, and all-in-all doesn’t require much strategy, thought, aim, or the need to change weapons for that matter.
 While Omega Weiss can move pillars up and down the battlefield, there’s a long stretch in the middle of our recording where I basically stand still and fire on him without moving at all, and that says a lot of bad things about the product.
-Omega Weiss briefly got the upper hand over me when he flew away from the battlefield and launched a wide-ranged attack that I couldn’t seem to dodge and did in the neighbourhood of 1000 points of damage, costing me a Phoenix Down out of sheer surprise, but that was about the only effective attack in the entire final battle.
+Omega Weiss briefly got the upper hand on me when he flew away from the battlefield and launched a wide-ranged attack that I couldn’t seem to dodge.
+This attack did in the neighbourhood of 1000 points of damage, costing me a Phoenix Down out of sheer surprise, but that was about the only effective attack in the entire final battle.
 The fight was soon over, and I barely felt engaged!

 After the battle, I was disappointed to find that that was the end of the game!
 The game proclaimed it was time for “Cumulative Results.”
-I’ll try to attach a screenshot of this for posterity’s sake (below), but in case the image doesn’t load, our final rank for the game was an A.
+I’ll try to attach a screenshot of this for posterity’s sake (below), but in case the image doesn’t load, our final, total rank for the game was an A.